trinhlbk1991/trinhlbk1991.github.io/privacy-policy/_posts/2017-07-20-personality-test-privacy.md

 <p><strong>Children’s Privacy</strong></p>
-<p>This Services do not address anyone under the age of 13. we do not knowingly collect personal
+<p>This Services do not address anyone under the age of 13.
+We do not knowingly collect personal
 identifiable information from children under 13.
 In the case we discover that a child under 13 has provided us with personal information, we immediately delete this from our servers.
 If you are a parent or guardian and you are aware that your child has provided us with personal